dslab-epfl/svshi/README.md

 The **SVSHI** (**S**ecure and **V**erified **S**mart **H**ome **I**nfrastructure) (pronounced like "sushi") project is a platform/runtime/toolchain for developing and running formally verified smart infrastructures, such as smart buildings, smart cities, etc.

-It provides a [CLI](#cli), `svshi`, to interact easily with the platform.
+It provides a [GUI](#gui) to interact easily with the platform.
+It also provides a [CLI](#cli), `svshi`, for shell interaction.

 With SVSHI, a user can develop and run Python applications interacting with [KNX](https://www.knx.org/knx-en/for-professionals/index.php) systems that are [formally verified](#verification) at both compile and run-time against a set of provided invariants.

 ## Discover SVSHI

 To help you familiarize with SVSHI concepts and write your first apps, we provide a "discover service".
-This service lets you upload your `.knxproj` file.
+Your start using the service by uploading your `.knxproj` file.
 It then extracts devices and detects all the communication objects (can be seen as "sub devices" or "abtract devices") that your physical devices offer and that are compatible with SVSHI.

 You can generate new apps for SVSHI that use these devices, write the code locally and update them again on the service.